-The Company determined that these warrants met the criteria to be recorded as a liability instrument.
-Each holder agreed to exchange its warrant for warrants on substantially the same terms as the Investor Exchange Warrants (See Note 5) with the same number of shares issuable upon the exercise of an Exchange Warrant as upon the exercise of the original warrant and the same exercise price as under the original warrant and have a contractual term of 5 years
+The holders also received warrants exercisable at any time after the issuance date for 2,449 ADSs at an initial exercise price of \$597 per ADS.
+At the time of grant, the Company determined that these warrants met the criteria to be recorded as a liability instrument.
+Effective March 13, 2022, each holder agreed to exchange these warrants for warrants on the substantially same terms as the Investor Exchange Warrants (See Note 5) with the same number of shares issuable upon the exercise of an Exchange Warrant as upon the exercise of the original warrant and the same exercise price with a contractual term of 5 years (the "Noteholder Warrants").